-For Synchronous Providing Units, if the Frequency Event Nadir occurs before the start of the POR Period the POR performance will be assessed at T+5 seconds taking into account the Inertial Response of the Providing Unit reacting to the positive/negative rate of change of Transmission System Frequency at the assessment timeT+5 seconds.
+For Synchronous Providing Units, if the Frequency Event Nadir occurs before the start of the POR Period the POR performance will be assessed at T+5 seconds taking into account the Inertial Response of the Providing Unit reacting to the positive rate of change of Frequency at T+5 seconds.

-The basis for calculating the Expected POR is the anticipated Expected Providing Unit response to the Transmission System Frequency reduction deviation.
-The increase change in the Providing Unit output is driven by the governor response and is limited by the sustained loading ability of the Providing Unit.
-In the initial phase of the POR Period it is recognised that the output of some Providing Units may lag behind the theoretical droop determined response due to the physical reaction of the unit to a Power-Transmission System Frequency change.
+The basis for calculating the Expected POR is the anticipated Providing Unit response to the Frequency reduction.
+The increase in the Providing Unit output is driven by the governor response and is limited by the sustained loading ability of the Providing Unit.
+In the initial phase of the POR Period it is recognised that the output of some Providing Units may lag behind the theoretical droop determined response due to the physical reaction of the unit to a Power System Frequency change.
 To compensate for this, the assessment uses the POR Governor Droop Multiplier (which decays to a value of one over time), the value during the POR Period determined from the POR Governor Droop Multiplier Alpha, and the POR Governor Droop Multiplier Beta.